interXview-project/interxview-ai/docs/interview-api.md

 # 🧠 InterXview – Interview API Documentation

-This document explains all routes, request bodies, and response formats used by the Interview Module.
+This document explains all API routes, request bodies, and response formats
+used by the Interview Module.

-It is designed so the frontend team can use the API without needing clarification.
+It is written to allow the frontend team to integrate the interview feature
+without any backend clarification.

 ---